rust-lang/rust/doc/tutorial.md

 You can call that on an array of circles, or an array of squares (assuming those have suitable `Drawable` traits defined), but not on an array containing both circles and squares.
-When such behavior is needed, a trait name can alternately be used as a type.
+When such behavior is needed, a trait name can alternately be used as a type, called an _object_.

 ~~~~
 # trait Drawable { fn draw(); }